jottyfan/jooqFaces/README.md

 <phase-listener>de.jooqFaces.JooqFacesRenderResponsePhaseListener</phase-listener>
 <phase-listener>de.jooqFaces.JooqFacesRestoreViewPhaseListener</phase-listener>
 ````

-You can access the jooq relevant datasource by getting the application map's entry with key jooqConnection.

 In your web.xml, register the database driver for example on a postgresql database and your connection information (replace your connection data):

 ````xml